The Harsh Cry of the Heron: Characters

 Otori Takeo was the protagonist of The Tales of the Otori.
 He is married to Shirakawa Kaede, with whom he jointly rules as overlord of the Three Countries.
 Takeo and Kaede practice benevolent and enlightened rule, rigidly controlling foreign trade and focusing on agriculture rather than conquest.
 Having been raised among the Hidden, the Tribe and the warrior class, Takeo is careful to follow no particular religion in order to prevent religious persecution.
 Although beloved by the commonfolk throughout his realm and approved by most of his retainers and many of the Muto family, he remains hated by the Kikuta family and the Arai Clan.
 He has three daughters, Shigeko, Maya, and Miki, and one illegitimate son: Kikuta Hisao, conceived by Muto Yuki, a past lover.
 He perishes at the end of the book after abdicating in favour of Maruyama Shigeko.

 Otori Kaede (formerly Shirakawa Kaede) is Takeo's wife.
 She had a reputation of bringing death to all men that desired her, but Takeo had evaded death for some time.
 Kaede, despite being a woman in a male-dominated society, is proficient with both the sword and politics.
 She loves Shigeko dearly, but she harbors mistrust for her twin daughters and can only love them from a distance.
 Since she was not able to bear Takeo any sons, she is overjoyed when she later gives birth to a boy.
 But when the child dies mysteriously, her sister Hana tells her about Takeo's brief liaison with Muto Yuki, the son that was conceived, and the prophecy which foretells Takeo's death can only occur at the hands of his own son.
 Kaede violently rejects Takeo thereafter, only to mourn his death when she later recovers and proves that she still indeed loves him.
 She finally manages to reconcile with Miki (her only surviving child besides Shigeko) at the end of the book.

 Otori Shigeko (later Maruyama Shigeko) is the eldest daughter of Takeo and Kaede, a wise and reverent young woman.
 She had been trained as a boy as a child in hopes of her inheriting the Three Countries as she came of age.
-She is the heir and lady of the estates of Maruyama.
+She is the heiress and lady of the estates of Maruyama.
 Although she is much her mother's daughter, she loves her father and sisters dearly.
 Shigeko has always been fascinated by her sisters and always took their side of things.
 She is an expert archer and is in love with her senior retainer and teacher, Sugita Hiroshi.
 However, at the end of the novel, she becomes betrothed to Saga Hideki, the Emperor's commander, and inherits control the Three Countries and Takeo's sword, Jato.